 There is a well-developed network of rest houses on the island and it is managed by the Ceylon hotels corporation, some of those properties are under the private management now.
 It is another popular and inexpensive accommodation facilitator in the country.
 They have properties covering popular holiday destinations in Sri Lanka.
 Private rest houses and guest houses are also providing the accommodation facilities and can be found in all parts of the country.
 Even though there is a large number of rest houses and guest houses in some of the destinations such as Kandy, Nuwara Eliya, Bentota and Kataragama, it can be difficult find a room due to the high demand, especially during the festivities.
 The best way to secure your room is to call them and make an advance payment via a bank transfer.

 Unlike earlier, there is a well-developed transport network in Sri Lanka.
-If you need luxury and need to save time use one of the seaplanes or domestic air services.
-If you are on a tight budget, the best option is the public transport.
-The most evident advantage of the public transport is the low cost but it consumes more time than other transport facilities.
+If you need luxury and need to save time using one of the seaplanes or domestic air services.
+If you are on a tight budget, the best option is public transport.
+The most evident advantage of public transport is the low cost but it consumes more time than other transport facilities.
 Buses and trains are available to all parts of the island can be handy for adventure lovers.
-It also enables you to hang around with average people in the country and get know their lifestyle.
+It also enables you to hang around with average people in the country and get to know their lifestyle.

 What to eat

 Local restaurants are providing mouth-watering dishes that especially prepared for local people.
 The local restaurant can be found in cities as well as villagers.
 Speciality restaurant can be found in major cities such as Colombo, Kandy, and Galle etc. Locals are like to eat spicy otherwise not palatable to them.
 They usually eat very spicy or very sweet.
 Sri Lankan kitchen is spicier than Thai or Indian kitchen.
 Local restaurants that especially cater to locals are very cheap in price but the menu is usually restricted only to rice and curry.